 Cyprinodontiformes, commonly known as Killifish, is a family of fish that encompass more than 1,250 types of killifish species.
 These species are then classified into ten different groups.

 The killifish family is a very diverse and widespread group of fish.
 They have adapted to live in a huge range of different habitats and are found in almost all continents across the world, except for Australia and Antarctica.

 They inhabit both still and moving waters, they are mostly freshwater fish; however, there are a few species which are brackish and saltwater.

 In their natural environment, some killifish (Annual Killies) have a lifespan which only lasts for a few months.

 Although the phrase ‘Killi’ sounds like it might be dangerous, Killifish did not derive their name for that reason.
 ‘Killy’ is actually derived from the Dutch word meaning ditch or channel.

 The vast majority of killifish are only one or two inches in size, with larger species reaching up to six inches.

 Killifish vary widely in appearance.
-One thing most of them do have in common though, is the bright colours and vivid patterns.
+One thing most of them do have in common though is the bright colors and vivid patterns.